$265,344Average Value$173Average Price per Sq Ft12Homes For Sale

 Local schools with a community mindset

-Students are zoned for the Appleton Area School District, as all three institutions are within immediate walking distance of most homes.
+Students are zoned for the Appleton Area School District, as all three institutions are within immediate walking distance of many homes.
 Dunlap Elementary earns a B-minus on Niche, located on the corner of Mason and Spring Street.
 Less than a mile down the road, Wilson Middle earns a C-plus.
 Locally known as just “Wilson,” the school provides an array of intramural sports to supplement the school’s established leagues.
 Appleton West High School is half a mile south, earning a B on Niche and providing a full roster of winter and spring sports.
 The athletic boosters club is made up of parents and community members raising funds for the program.
 Additionally, the Ed Zepka Aquatic Center is located onsite, open to the public and providing youth swim lessons throughout the summer.

 Ronald C Dunlap School in Appleton received a B- score on Niche.